Information for vaccination providers about the Australian Immunisation Register (AIR).

 What you need to know

-- monitors immunisation coverage levels and service delivery, and can be used to identify regions at risk during disease outbreaks
+- monitor immunisation coverage levels and service delivery, which can help to identify regions at risk during disease outbreaks

-- provides reports, to you upon request, to help identify patients due or overdue for immunisation, and
+- request reports to help identify any patients due or overdue for vaccination

 Vaccination provider information payments

-- up to $6 per completed immunisation schedule for children under 7 years of age, and
+- up to $6 per completed immunisation schedule for children under 7 years of age

-- paid by Electronic Funds Transfer at the end of each calendar month
+- paid by Electronic Funds Transfer on the second last Tuesday of each month

-To receive payment you need to provide your bank account details when you:
+To get a payment you need to provide your bank account details when you: